Aider-AI/aider/aider/website/docs/llms/vertex.md

 aider --model vertex_ai/claude-3-5-sonnet@20240620
 ```

-Or you can use the [yaml config](/docs/config/aider_conf.html) to set the model to any of the Anthropic models supported by Vertex AI.
+Or you can use the [yaml config](/docs/config/aider_conf.html) to set the model to any of the
+models supported by Vertex AI.

 Example `.aider.conf.yml` file: